 Smaller-sized (a couple of inches in diameter) organic sweet potatoes work better for growing slips than large ones.

 Let your slips grow in a warm place, like near a window where there is good sunlight or near a radiator that is in use.

 You see those little purple sprouts coming out of the sweet potato?
 Those will be the slips (they are purple because we grew purple sweet potatoes).

-When the sprouts are have four or five leaves, separate them into slips that you can plant (that’s what my husband is doing in the picture below-pulling the purple sprout off of the sweet potato).
+When the sprouts have four or five leaves, separate them into slips that you can plant (that’s what my husband is doing in the picture below-pulling the purple sprout off of the sweet potato).

 When the time comes to transplant them, the soil will need to be well-drained and loose.
 Loosen the soil about 5 inches deep and a few inches around where you are planting the slips.
-It is important that there is not significant resistance in the soil or they won’t grow well.
+It is important that there is no significant resistance in the soil or they won’t grow well.